About ↓markdown↓ the Simple Flat File CMS

 ↓markdown↓ CMS is Fast and Uncomplicated

-↓markdown↓ CMS does not use frameworks or complex libraries.
+There are no frameworks or complex libraries with md-CMS.
 It was designed to "keep it simple, stupid" (KISS) as an alternative to the increasingly bloated and complex popular CMSs such as WordPress, Drupal, Joomla and DNN.
-They are great tools but have become over engineered for simple web sites with straightforward requirements. ↓markdown↓ is a back to basics approach.
+They are all great tools but have become over engineered for simple web sites with straightforward requirements.
+Thus md-CMS is a back to basics approach.
 The small code size and flat file content storage means it is fast and lean.
 Pushing content is a easy as typing text, and that can be done on any device, anywhere.

 Create A Website Using Free Software

-↓markdown↓ CMS is open source web publishing software.
-This means you have access to all the code and files and, if required, you can tweak, or get someone to tweak, the software for your own needs. ↓markdown↓ CMS is good for quickly creating informational web sites for any type of organisation.
+As with other popular platforms md-CMS is free.
+It is open source web publishing software.
+This means you have access to all the code and files and, if required, you can tweak, or get someone to tweak, the software for your own needs.
+This makes md-CMS good for quickly creating informational web sites for any type of organisation.
 It is aimed at those wanting to concentrate on publishing the content and not having to mess around with HTML mark up, page configuration, databases and web site management.

 How to Make a Website with ↓markdown↓ CMS

-The following two paragraphs are a quick overview of getting a ↓markdown↓ CMS website going.
+The following two paragraphs are a quick overview of getting a md-CMS website going.
 For detailed information or to overcome any problems see the articles listed in Build a Website from Scratch with ↓markdown↓ CMS.